Mosquito Lifespan, Life Cycle & What It Means for Mosquito Control

 The 3 common mosquito species that spreads or transmits major vector borne diseases in humans, are:

-Life span of Culex mosquitoes usually varies between 2 weeks and 1 month, Mostly found in more temperate cold zones, this culex mosquitoes are more active during night.
-This culicine mosques may carry pathogens responsible for West Nile virus, Lymphatic filiariasis and Japanese encephalitis.
+Life span of Culex mosquitoes usually varies between 2 weeks and 1 month, Mostly found in more temperate cold zones, this Culex mosquitoes are more active during night.
+They carry pathogens responsible for West Nile virus, Lymphatic filiariasis and Japanese encephalitis.

 The transmission of most diseases is dependent on a mosquito’s life span.
 For any mosquito that lives for a longer period, there will always be more time to get other hosts and spread the infection and virus.
 But there are certain diseases, which do require an incubation period, within the mosquito, before they can be disseminated to other hosts.